Olf0/sfos-upgrade/README.md

 * Check for upgrading to a correct and available SailfishOS version.
 * Check for "jumping over" a stop release (since v0.3).
 * Automatically unapply all Patches, if Patchmanager is installed.
-* Disable all OpenRepos' repositories, if upgrading from a SailfishOS version below 1.0.4.20.
+* Disable all OpenRepos' repositories, if upgrading from a SailfishOS version below 1.0.4.20 (since v0.4).
 * Emit a warning when downgrading.
 <br />